Inference Gateway CLI

 > "Implement the user profile feature according to the plan"

-# Shift+Tab back to Standard Mode
+# Shift+Tab to Standard Mode

-> "Review the changes and run all tests"
+> "Review changes and run all tests"

-Workflow 3: Code Review and Refactoring
+Code Review and Refactoring

 infer chat

-# Use Plan Mode for analysis
+# Plan Mode for analysis

 infer agent "Fix the bug described in GitHub issue #456"